-Born and raised in Sydney, I currently live and work in subtropical rainforest hinterland on Australia’s east coast.
+Born and raised in Sydney, I currently live and work between there and the subtropical Byron Bay hinterland on Australia’s east coast.

 A central theme that runs through much of my work is a deep love of the natural world — plants, cloudscapes, insects and especially animals.
 My animal paintings form a kind of prayer for the continuing survival of the many and diverse species which make up our precious, wild ecosystems.